fairydust-space/launchpad/content/contact.en.md

 We encourage you to enable End-To-End-Encryption for all chats!

 ### Here's how:
-- In Matrix find the section “Direct Chats” in the left de
+- In Matrix find the section “Direct Chats” in the left sidebar
 - Click the + button to start chat
 - In the username field enter at least one of our Matrix IDs listed below
 - Click the Go button to create the new chat
-- In the newly created chat go to ⚙️ Settings at
+- In the newly created chat go to ⚙️ Settings at the top
 - Continue to Security & Privacy
-- Flip the switch that says “Encrypted” to
+- Flip the switch that says “Encrypted” to ON.
 - Now you can send encrypted messages to us as indicated in the input field

     - fredl: [@fredl:fairydust.space](https://matrix.to/#/@fredl:fairydust.space)